regimazone/orgmastra/.changeset/mighty-mssql-features.md

 - Add float data type support in schema creation
 - Enhance timestamp handling with proper SQL DateTime2 usage
 - Update core dependency to latest version
+- Format storage into domains and separate these into different files

 BREAKING CHANGE: deleteMessages support is now enabled (was previously false)